-Attendance

-Students are expected to attend all classes and associated activities.
+Attendance: Students are expected to be on time and attend all classes.
 Attendance is essential for successful completion of the course.
-Students are responsible for all material covered in class, even if absent, including announcements and day-to-day assignments.
-Missing more than 10% of the classes may result in failing the course.
-Please consult with your instructor.
+Students who miss more than 10% of classes may not receive credit for the course.
+Students are responsible for all material covered in class, even if absent.